cggh/panoptes/documentation/importsettings/datatable_dataitemviews.rst

 DataItemViews settings
 ~~~~~~~~~~~~~~~~~~~~~~
-The token *Type* for member of the datatable token *DataItemViews* can have the following values:
+The key *Type* for member of the data table settings key *DataItemViews* can have the following values:

 Overview
 ........
 Specifies the default data item view of Panoptes, including all fields.
-Possible tokens:
+Other keys in this block:

 Name
   *Text (required)*.
 Display name of this view.